rysavy-ondrej/ethanol/Source/Ethanol.ContextBuilder/Readme.md

 ./Ethanol.ContextBuilder Build-Context -r FlowmonJson:{file=flows.json} -c config-postgres.yaml -w JsonWriter:{file=context.json}
 ```

-Note that parameter `{file=flows.json}` indicates that the input will be read from a file named `flows.json` using the FlowmonJson reader module.
+Note that parameter `-r FlowmonJson:{file=flows.json}` indicates that the input will be read from a file named `flows.json` using the FlowmonJson reader module.
-Similarly, parameter means the constructed context will be written to a file named `context.json` using the JsonWriter module.
+Similarly, parameter `-w JsonWriter:{file=context.json}` means the constructed context will be written to a file named `context.json` using the JsonWriter module.

 __Std I/O pipeline__